jonathanturla/rithmsolutions/README.md

 #Part II
 Answer the following questions about this code block:

+var isLearning = true;
+if(isLearning){
+    console.log("Keep it up!");
+} else {
+    console.log("Pretty sure you are learning....");
+}

+	1. What should the above code console.log?
+Why?
-	1. The code should print "Keep it up!"
+		The code should print "Keep it up!"
+	2. Why do we not need to specify if(isLearning === true)?
+Why does if(isLearning) work on its own?
-	2. We do not need to specify it because condition in if-else statements will be forced into a boolean.
+		We do not need to specify it because condition in if-else statements will be forced into a boolean.
 It works on its own 		because isLearning value is true;

+var firstVariable;
+var secondVariable = "";
+var thirdVariable = 1;
+var secretMessage = "Shh!";

+if(firstVariable){
+    console.log("first");
+} else if(firstVariable || secondVariable){
+    console.log("second");
+} else if(firstVariable || thirdVariable){
+    console.log("third");
+} else {
+    console.log("fourth");
+}

+	1. What should the above code console.log?
+Why?
-	1. It should console log "third" because it is the first conditional statement to satisfy its condition.
+		It should console log "third" because it is the first conditional statement to satisfy its condition.

-	2. undefined
+	2. What is the value of firstVariable when it is initialized? undefined

+	3. Is the value of firstVariable a "truthy" value?
+Why?
-	3. It's not a truthy value because it has a value of undefined and undefined is a falsy value.
+		It's not a truthy value because it has a value of undefined and undefined is a falsy value.

+	4. Is the value of secondVariable a "truthy" value?
+Why?
-	4. The secondVariable is not a truthy value because single quotes and double quotes are considered as falsy value.
+		The secondVariable is not a truthy value because single quotes and double quotes are considered as falsy value.

 	5. The value of the thirdVariable is a truthy value because 1 is considered as true.
+		Is the value of thirdVariable a "truthy" value?
+Why?

 #Part III
 	1.